Tawera Nikau: Later years

+In 2023, Nikau participated in season 3 of Match Fit, where former rugby league players return to play against the Australian counterparts.
+He officially joined in the first season that featured former rugby league stars as the Head Coach.
+He also admitted that he started becoming a heavy drinker after 2001 when he lost his wife.

+In 2024, Nikau returned in Nikau participated in season 4 of Match Fit, where former rugby league players return to play against the All Black alumni.
+He is the Head Coach and narrator for the series.

 Honours and awards

 In the 2006 Queen's Birthday Honours, Nikau was appointed a Member of the New Zealand Order of Merit, for services to rugby league and the community.

 In 2008 Nikau was inducted as one of the NZRL Legends of League.

 Nikau is also a Tigers Hall Of Fame Inductee.

 He won a Sir Peter Blake Leadership Award for emerging leaders in 2011.

+In 2023, Nikau was inducted as a life member of the Melbourne Storm.